Rookout/deployment-examples/java-aws-lambda/README.md

-# Quickstart for debugging a Java application deployed in AWS Lambda using Rookout
+# Quickstart for Java + Agentless Rookout on AWS Lambda

 A sample application for debugging Java + AWS Lambda using Rookout.